apatiga/Challenge-2-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-Credit to UCI for the Acceptance Criteria
+Credit to UCI for the Acceptance Criteria and User Story